FelixOnline/v2/content/articles/2012-5-18-accommodation-and-communication.md

 subtitle: >
   Those in the wardening system needs to be made aware of potential barriers to their way of life
 date: "2012-05-18 06:19:28 +0100"

 # Attributes from Felix Online V1
 id: "2459"
 old_path: /comment/2459/accommodation-and-communication
 aliases:
  - /comment/2459/accommodation-and-communication
+imported: true
+comments:
+ - With my daughter currently going though the process of trying to find suitable accommodation for her second year I am amazed that there is no referral system available between IC students Why arent good flats and houses pased from 1 year to the next There doesnt even seem to be any forum available to advertise for spare roomsextra sharers  someone there is missing an opportunity

 # Article Taxonomies
 categories:
  - comment
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true